-where $ W_i $ is an uniform random number distributed between $ [-D, D] $ with $ D $ is the strength of disorder.
-The Hamiltonian shows a transition from ergodic to many body localized phase as strength of disorder is increased with transition point at $ D\approx 3.6 $ \cite{PalHus2010, LuiLafFab2015, SerPapAba2015, BerLak2016}.
-The average ratio of spacing with coupling strength $ \kappa $ is plotted in Fig. \ref{fig:r_tilde_avg} (orange triangle) showing a transition from integrability to chaos.
-We choose sufficiently large $ \kappa $ value to correspond to average ratio of spacing corresponding to Wigner-Dyson statistics.
-The time evolution of linear entropy for this version of ``sunburst model'' post interaction quench is plotted in Fig. \ref{fig:sl_1qbit_full} (grey plus for $ n=1 $ qubit and yellow triangle for $ n=3 $ qubits).
-The numerical linear entropy evolution closely follows the analytical form derived for sunburst model as is clearly borne out from Fig. \ref{fig:sl_1qbit_full}.
-A systematic lower value from Lubkin may be specific to many body localization physics, which we will take up for a future study.
+For the sunburst quantum $XXZ$ model, the average ratio of spacing with coupling strength $ \kappa $ is plotted in Fig. \ref{fig:r_tilde_avg} (orange triangle), showing a transition from integrability to chaos.
+We choose a sufficiently large $ \kappa $ value to correspond to the average ratio of the spacings to correspond to Wigner-Dyson statistics.
+The time evolution of linear entropy of qubits post interaction quench in the sunburst quantum XXZ model is plotted in Fig. \ref{fig:sl_1qbit_full}.
+The numerical linear entropy evolution closely follows the analytical form derived for the sunburst quantum Ising model, as is borne out clearly from Fig. \ref{fig:sl_1qbit_full}.
+A systematic lower value of linear entropy from the Lubkin value may be specific to MBL physics, which we will take up for a future study.